timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### Advanced Loading Commands: VERIFY and MERGE

-The TS Pico fully supports the traditional TS 2068 VERIFY and MERGE commands, giving you powerful tools for program management and verification.
+The TS-Pico fully supports the traditional TS 2068 VERIFY and MERGE commands, giving you powerful tools for program management and verification.

 #### VERIFY: Ensuring Data Integrity